SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

 1. Get the current L1 greeting.
 There are two ways to do that:

-   - [Browse to the Greeter contract on Syscoin Blockscout](https://tanenbaum.io/address/0xAE5F19b849d777B8D6Cb1296C5f10CCa19B0AeaD/read-contract#address-tabs) to see the current greeting.
+   - [Browse to the Greeter contract on Syscoin Tanenbaum Blockscout](https://tanenbaum.io/address/0xAE5F19b849d777B8D6Cb1296C5f10CCa19B0AeaD/read-contract#address-tabs) to see the current greeting.

    - Run these commands in the Hardhat console connected to Syscoin Tanenbaum (L1):